MuhammadSulaiman001/submodule-workflow-example/README.md

 git submodule update --recursive --remote
 ```

-- Now, try `git status` in both the root folder and inside the submodule folder and you'll find them both clean..
+- Now, try `git status` in both the root directory and inside the submodule directory and you'll find them both clean..

 ## To conclude: